-When considering a new build, it is easy to only think in terms of oak timber frame vs softwood timber frame.
+When considering a new build, it is easy to only think in terms of Oak Timber Frame vs softwood timber frame.
 However, the two are not mutually exclusive and are often both incorporated into the same structure.

-Similarities Between Oak and Softwood Frames
+Similarities Between Oak Timber Frame Vs Softwood Timber Frame

-Differences Between Oak and Softwood Frames
+Differences Between Oak Timber Frame Vs Softwood Timber Frame

-Hardwoods are derived from slow growing broad leaved trees that take longer to reach maturity and the size required for construction timbers.
-While this slow growing confers a greater density and strength to the timber, it is less readily available.
+Hardwoods are derived from slow growing broad leaved trees that take longer to reach maturity and the size required.
+While this slow growing applies a greater density and strength to the timber, it is less readily available.
 Consequently increasing the cost.

 2. Water Resistance

-This is one of the main reason’s oak has such a long history as a construction material, particularly in the damp climate of Britain.
+This is one of the main reason’s Oak has such a long history as a construction material, particularly in the damp climate of Britain.
 If softwoods are used for outdoor applications, they will need to be treated to withstand water and weather damage.

 3. Resistance to Pests

 Hardwoods Group operates the largest 6 axis computer aided CNC machine for solid timber in the UK today.
-Capable of machining timber up to 13 metres in length to tolerances of just 1mm, we produce oak framed buildings to exacting specifications.
+Capable of machining timber up to 13 metres in length to tolerances of just 1mm, we produce Oak Framed buildings to exacting specifications.

 Along with our range of Oak Framed Buildings, we also specialise in bespoke structures for customers with a unique project in mind.
 Contact us to discuss your plans and we help to make them a reality.